"Our president just fired our secretary of state."

 "I'm so sorry!!"
 Oumaima exclaimed sympathetically, as if I personally was the one who just got axed on Twitter.

 My volunteer gig at the nonprofit Amal Association in Marrakech was to help them rebuild parts of their web site, and being constantly online meant I could also enjoy a steady feed of news all day while I worked.
-I could start the day with Monocle and BBC, and then around midday Morocco-time I transitioned to NPR as the east coast of the US woke up.
+I could start the day with Monocle and BBC, and then around midday Morocco-time I transitioned to public radio as the east coast of the US woke up.
 Sitting in a beautiful garden, helping incredibly good people who do inspiring work, mainlining global and political news -- this is pretty much as good as gets!

 Honestly, pulling weeds was more fun for me than building web pages, but that wasn't what they needed from me most.
 Pulling weeds was a treat, the web site was my job.